-IMPORTANT NOTE: This proposal package will be using a different set of forms than used by applicants in the past.
+IMPORTANT NOTE: This proposal package will be using a different set of forms than Sea Grant programs have completed in the past.
 Instead of the "SF424 NOAA Standard Non-Construction Application Package" of forms, this application will include the "SF424 NOAA Research & Related (R&R) Forms Package."
 While many of the forms may be familiar, please pay special attention to the headings and instructions in this section.